axieinfinity/oidc-quickstart/README.md

 This guide provides quick start instructions for setting up and running the SKY MAVIS Single Sign-On (SSO) integration.
 The integration allows users to authenticate with their Sky Mavis account and access protected resources in your application.

+The samples provided cover various languages and frameworks such as JavaScript vanilla, Next.js, Browser extension, Electron, Unity, and more.

 The guide covers the following topics:

 1. Folder structure and sequence diagram of the integration